 The vast majority of veterans and the active duty force are young enlisted men and women who serve four years then return to civilian life.
 Not everyone should stick around and become a “lifer.”
 This is a good thing.
 We need citizens in our communities who once wore a uniform and can bring their experience and perspective back home.
 Because their service was in the junior ranks, and given their relative youth, they often maintain cynicism and angst against “the higher-ups.”
 This animosity is mostly directed toward the senior enlisted ranks referred to as NCOs (Army and Air Force), Staff NCOs (Marine Corps), and the Chiefs (Navy).
 These “first-termers” overlook the fact that the senior enlisted folks all began their careers at the bottom, in their ranks/rates.
 They also neglect to acknowledge that the preponderance of “stupid rules” were emplaced after a junior enlisted member did something stupid.
 (Yes, old salts get in trouble too, but it is less prevalent.)

-Instead of being dismissive and condemning of the senior enlisted leaders consider these 5 reasons why your leaders are being hard on you:
+Consider these 5 reasons why your leaders are being hard on you

 1. Set the example